jk13xyz/cloudlog-docker/README.md

 # jk13xyz/cloudlog

-This is an unofficial Docker for [Cloudlog](https://github.com/magicbug/Cloudlog), a PHP based amateur radio logging software created by 2M0SQL.
+This is an unofficial Docker image for [Cloudlog](https://github.com/magicbug/Cloudlog), a PHP based amateur radio logging software created by 2M0SQL.

+I created it after the team behind Cloudlog decided to rescind any support for Docker and no longer updates the official image.
+The intent of this image is to also default certain features the official image never had, such as enabling mod_rewrite or cronjobs.

 ## Config